-Identify the area of the special flood hazard area and the elevation of the base flood for contributing drainage area of a quarter of square miles or greater.
+Identify the area of the special flood hazard area and the elevation of the base flood for contributing drainage area of a quarter square mile or greater.

 Identify on the final plans the elevation(s) of the proposed structure(s) and pads.
 If the site is filled above the base flood elevation, the final lowest floor and grade elevations shall be certified by a registered professional engineer or surveyor and provided to the Floodplain Administrator.